Andrew D. Levin

 Director since 2012

-As a partner at Herrick, Feinstein, Mr. Morris works closely with the executive management of middle market companies and funds to enhance and implement acquisition, financing, operation and exit strategies and to solve a broad range of commercial and regulatory issues.
+Mr. Morris is the Chair of Securities and Capital Market Practices at Allegaert Berger & Vogel LLP.
+Previously, he was a partner at Herrick, Feinstein, where he worked closely with the executive management of middle market companies and funds to enhance and implement acquisition, financing, operation and exit strategies and to solve a broad range of commercial and regulatory issues.

 Financial institutions, investment funds, and investment management professionals have the benefit of Rick's more than 25 years of transactional experience in such areas as corporate finance, institutional investment, mergers and acquisitions, hedge fund investment, corporate governance, executive employment and benefits.